-At no point should any child feel 'picked on' victimised.
+At no point should any child feel 'picked on' or victimised.
 Any discussion that a teacher may wish to have with a pupil should take place at the end of the lesson to ensure that the pupil does not feel that they are being publicly shamed, which is in direct contradiction with your Teaching Standards.

-Incident Forms.
+Incident Forms

 All anti-social behaviour is to be recorded on an Incident Form.
 This includes stealing, bullying, teasing, disruption of lessons, rudeness to staff/pupils, consumption of alcohol or drugs, breaking of school/personal equipment, fighting, use of mobile phones, smoking, swearing, etc. This list is not definitive.
 This form is then forwarded to the Headmaster and tracked on our system.
-These need to be completed within one hour of the incident.
+These need to be completed as soon as possible following the incident to ensure an accurate record, preferably within one hour of the incident.